-Far from just a snazzy front end the site needed to have lots of thought put into its admin interface.
+A lot of thought was also needed for the admin interface.
 The founders were unable to individually support people entering their content so a customised back end system was needed that was easy to use and let people get the job done quickly and efficiently.

 Just because this was an Minimum Viable Product didn’t mean it could be rough round the edges.
 Our users are accustomed to slick, easy to use interfaces, to solve their problems we had to be polished.

 Beta and Beyond…